How To Withdraw From Your RESP

 Now that you have been depositing and investing money in your child’s RESP account, it’s time to understand what goes on inside.

-There are two types of money inside your RESP account.
-The simplest way to visualize it is to imagine 2 buckets.
+Your RESP account contains two types of money.
+The simplest way to visualize it is to imagine two buckets.

 • Education Assistance Payment (EAP): This bucket represents the CESG grant from the federal government plus all the profits.
 Both of which are also tracked separately by the financial institutions.
 In a way, two buckets are making this one bucket.